Diva-jaw/Frontend-/README.md

-....It is Ruhil Future Technologies website../// Latest push Divyansh ..
+....It is Ruhil Future Technologies website../// Latest push Divyansh.
+..